Luk446/Stat_project_2450027/README.md

 # Statproject

 Python and Solidworks statistical analysis for university year 3 RnD module project.
 The aim of this project is to perform multiple statistical analysis on a medical prosthetic.

+The project is in 2 parts.
+The majority being solidworks stat analysis, with the rest being SolidWorks 3D modelling material analysis
+Each part has its own readme file with more explanation.

 The chosen paper can be found at [https://journals.lww.com/spinejournal/FullText/2005/09011/The_Treatment_of_Spine_and_Chest_Wall_Deformities.11.aspx]

+** Brief paper notes **

 The objective of the paper is:
 Is VEPTR (Vertical Expandable Prosthetic titanium rib) expansion good for treatment of TIS (Thoracic insufficiency syndrome) associated with fused ribs.
 - ET (expansion thoracostomy) and VEPTR were developed to directly control spine and chest deformity during growth

-Important arameters measured in the paper are:
+Important parameters measured in the paper are:
 - Cobb angle (standard measurement to determine and track the progression of scoliosis)
 - Length of Thoracic spine
 - CT derived lung volumes